 Combine one-way tix with budget flights

-One big advantage over the old Air Miles scheme is you can book one-way tickets – they simply cost half the number of points as a return flight.
+You can book one-way tickets – they simply cost half the number of points as a return flight.

 This is a boon, for example, if you find a super-cheap budget airline flight for your outward journey, but can't find a cheapie on the way back.